thomasjoyce7/MEDLEY/README.md

 R extraction scripts also respect the `MIMICIV_DB_PATH` environment variable, which is the recommended way to point the code to a local database without editing tracked files.

-The POD decoder-LLM script requires a model path or Hugging Face identifier.
+The POD decoder LLM script requires a model path or Hugging Face identifier.
 Provide it through the Makefile variable:

 ```bash
 make pod-llm-template LLAMA_MODEL_PATH=/path/or/huggingface-id